Is 'Internet Addiction' Real?

 These teens are using smartphones and tablets, he says, for the same reasons others turn to hard drugs — to numb themselves from what's really going on inside.

 Most teens with this compulsion come to Paradigm because they've hit bottom in the same way someone addicted to drugs or alcohol does, Nalin says.
-But the treatment for compulsive internet use is trickier, he says, because you can't really function in today's society without interacting with the digital world.
+But the treatment for compulsive Internet use is trickier, he says, because you can't really function in today's society without interacting with the digital world.

 "The best analogy is when you have something like an eating disorder," says Nalin.
 "You cannot be clean and sober from food.
 So, you have to learn the skills to deal with it."